This old and famous skyscraper used to hold an amazing record.

 The Singer Building was the tallest skyscraper in the world from 1908 until 1909 but was eventually demolished in 1968, the tallest building to ever be demolished at that time as it stood 612 feet (186.6 meters) tall.

 7. The officially announced building was much shorter

-On January 1, 1911, the design of the Woolworth Building as announced to the public. it was to become a skyscraper standing 625 feet (191 meters) tall at a cost of $5 million USD.
+On January 1, 1911, the design of the Woolworth Building was announced to the public. it was to become a skyscraper standing 625 feet (191 meters) tall at USD 5 million.

 Woolworth, however, had purchased land just a few weeks later right next to the construction site to expand it.